hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 Copy and paste the output from that command in `submission.txt` as your response to Question 4.

 HTTPS connections operate on port 443.
-In order for our HTTPS proxy setup to work, we will have to tell the router (Kali VM) to intercept all the traffic that it sees coming in on port 443 and redirect it to MITM Proxy so that it can work its magic.
+In order for our HTTPS Proxying setup to work, we will have to tell the router (Kali VM) to intercept all the traffic that it sees coming in on port 443 and redirect it to MITM Proxy so that it can work its magic.
 We will use `iptables` to do this redirection.

 The syntax of `iptables` is, well, fun, and you can [research](https://help.ubuntu.com/community/IptablesHowTo) it on your own, if you like.
 However, I have provided you a script that will do the necessary configuration: `configure_as_mitm_proxy.sh` in this class' `git` repo under the `helpers/network` directory.